Jacob Jordaens: Career

 Jordaens was one of the artists invited to work on the decorations for the Joyous Entry into Antwerp in 1635 of the new governor of the Habsburg Netherlands Cardinal-Infante Ferdinand.
 Rubens was in overall charge of the design of this project.
 Jordaens'contribution consisted of a few decorative paintings made after designs by Rubens.
 In collaboration with Cornelis de Vos he completed the triumphal arch of Philip that was erected in the Huidenvetterstraat.
-It was one of the principal decorative elements in Rubens' designs.
+It was one of the principal decorative elements in Rubens's designs.
 From top to bottom and on both sides, the triumphal arch was covered with paintings extolling the benefits which the Burgundian and Habsburg dynasties had brought to Antwerp.
 The work has not been preserved as it was solely intended as a temporary decoration for the Joyous Entryof the new governor.

 Rubens received in 1636 from King Philip IV of Spain a commission for a series of mythological paintings to decorate the Torre de la Parada, a hunting lodge that was being built for the king near Madrid.
 The mythological scenes depicted in the series were largely based on the Metamorphoses of Ovid.
-Rubens realized this important commission with the assistance of a large number of Antwerp painters such as David Teniers the Younger, Cornelis de Vos, Jan Cossiers, Peter Snayers, Thomas Willeboirts Bosschaert, Theodoor van Thulden, Jan Boeckhorst, Peeter Symons, Jacob Peter Gowy and others, who worked after Rubens' modellos.
+Rubens realized this important commission with the assistance of a large number of Antwerp painters such as David Teniers the Younger, Cornelis de Vos, Jan Cossiers, Peter Snayers, Thomas Willeboirts Bosschaert, Theodoor van Thulden, Jan Boeckhorst, Peeter Symons, Jacob Peter Gowy and others, who worked after Rubens's modellos.
 Jordaens also played a part in this collaborative effort.
 Two works in the series attributed to Jordaens are Apollo and Pan (1637), made after a sketch by Rubens, and Vertummus and Pomona (1638).
 To Jordaens are further tentatively attributed the Fall of the Titans, the Marriage of Peleus and Thetis, and Cadmus Sowing the Dragons Teeth.